Valentin-Kolesnikov/MyRSA/README.md

-My Self-made implementation of the RSA algorithm.
+My self-made Python implementation of the RSA algorithm.
 The script allows you to encrypt and decrypt a message using a pair of prime numbers.

 -Functionality: